Chemical Free, Unprocessed & Natural CBD

 Short for cannabidiol (probably why they shortened it!), CBD is a chemical component found in the Cannabis sativa plant, also known as marijuana.

-Most people take CBD by putting droplets of the chemical directly under your tongue, which means it reaches your bloodstream quicker.
+Most people take CBD by putting droplets of the chemical directly under their tongue, which means it reaches your bloodstream more quickly.

-You can also use CBD as either an edible or as topicals forming part of your skincare routine.
-These lotions, creams and balms can be applied directly to you skin, which can help improve the appearance of skin conditions such as acne and eczema.
+You can also use CBD as either an edible or as a topical forming part of your skincare routine.
+These lotions, creams and balms can be applied directly to your skin, which can help improve the appearance of skin conditions such as acne and eczema.

 While all 50 states in the U.S. have legalised CBD in some form, with the federal government not enforcing restrictions against its possession as they would with marijuana, the UK stance on the chemical is that CBD is entirely legal to use and sell – as long as certain criteria are met.

 Generally speaking, CBD oil must not contain more than 0.2% THC to be legally sold in Britain.
-As long as these guidelines are followed by manufacturers and sellers, CBD is widely viewed as an alternative food and health promoting supplement with a myriad of benefits.
+As long as these guidelines are followed by manufacturers and sellers, CBD is widely viewed as alternative food and health-promoting supplement with a myriad of benefits.